popolo-project/popolo-spec/specs/count.md

 <h1 id="standard-reuse">2.
 Standard reuse</h1>

 Few specifications exist for vote totals, and few legislatures publish vote data in a machine-readable format.
-Akoma Ntoso and basic RDF terms are retained from the [inventory of terms](/appendices/terms.html#Count).
+Basic RDF terms are retained from the [inventory of terms](/appendices/terms.html#Count).

 <h1 id="classes-and-properties">3.
 Classes and properties</h1>